Keep branches up to date with branch merging

 There are generally three causes of conflicts in app source code.

-Two builders edited the same widget
+Two builders edited the same component

 In this case, you must only keep the “correct” changes.

-Order of widgets in app conflicts
+Order of components in app conflicts

 In general, your changes can go before, after, or within the other builder’s changes.
 In the last case, if the other builder introduced an import statement, you might have to place your changes in a different file entirely.